bhatti/PlexServices/README.md

 AutoDeployPackages=com.plexobject.stock
 ```

 Your services must have default constructor for this option to work.
+You can specify multiple packages separated by comma if needed.

 ### Adding Streaming Quotes Service over Websockets
 Here is a small example of creating a streaming quote server that sends real-time